Middle Miocene

-The Middle Miocene is a sub-epoch of the Miocene Epoch made up of two stages: the Langhian and Serravallian stages.
-The Middle Miocene is preceded by the Early Miocene.
+The Middle Miocene is a sub-epoch of the Miocene epoch made up of two stages: the Langhian and Serravallian stages.
+The Middle Miocene is preceded by the Early Miocene, and followed by the Late Miocene.

-The sub-epoch lasted from 15.97 ± 0.05 Ma to 11.608 ± 0.005 Ma (million years ago).
+The sub-epoch lasted from 15.97 ± 0.05 Ma (million years ago) to 11.608 ± 0.005 Ma.
 During this period, a sharp drop in global temperatures took place.
-This event is known as the Middle Miocene Climate Transition.
+This event is known as the Middle Miocene Climatic Transition.

-For the purpose of establishing European Land Mammal Ages this sub-epoch is equivalent to the Astaracian age.
+For the purpose of establishing European land mammal ages, this sub-epoch is equivalent to the Astaracian age.